 There are many more benefits to be had from the practice of meditation, and if you’d like to know more please go to the article on the amazing benefits of meditation.

-This blog is an excerpt from my book Finding Your Bliss - you can find it on amazon.
+This blog is an excerpt from my book Simplify Your Life - you can find it on amazon.